 Joint Venture of AEG and MGM Resorts International

-The T-Mobile Arena (previously known as New Las Vegas Arena) is an indoor sports and entertainment venue opened in April 2016.
-The new complex can accommodate 20,000 people, and is located between New York-New York and Monte Carlo resorts, close to the centre of the Las Vegas Strip, US, and adjacent to the I-15 corridor.
+The T-Mobile Arena (previously known as New Las Vegas Arena) is an indoor sports and entertainment venue that opened in April 2016.
+The new complex can accommodate 20,000 people and is located between New York-New York and Monte Carlo resorts, close to the centre of the Las Vegas Strip, US, and adjacent to the I-15 corridor.

 The new entertainment and sports complex forms the principal component of the larger plan to revitalise the area between New York-New York and Monte Carlo resorts with new retail shops, dining and entertainment facilities.

 The larger project extends from Las Vegas Boulevard to Frank Sinatra Drive.
 The total cost of the project was $375m.
 It was borne privately through contributions from its developers AEG and MGM Resorts, as well as third-party investors.

 The arena has an assortment of offerings and club experiences and plays host to NBA and NHL teams, concerts, boxing, mixed martial arts, family shows, award shows, among others.

 The seating capacity of the arena hosting boxing/UFC events is 20,000.
 The accommodation capacities for hockey and basketball are 17,500 and 18,800, respectively.
 The capacity for concerts depending upon the configuration of the stage varies from 12,000 to 19,600.